JoeyyScott/general-gielinor-game/README.md

 ### Project Goals

 The idea is to create an interactive general knowledge game about RuneScape an MMORPG (Massively multiplayer online role playing game).
 The game will help players gain more knowledge of the game and when a correct answer is given they are presented with the reasoning behind the question and why it is correct.
 There are wrong answers but you will not be punished for learning.
-It is a crucial part of understanding any concept, we are all learing everyday, including me.
+It is a crucial part of understanding any concept, we are all learning everyday, including me.
 As a veteran player myself, I have an abundance of Runescape knowledge and I hope to inspire players to learn more about the game.

 ### Content Requirements